 Most students don’t know a lot about this type of assignment until they are forced to complete it.
 Don’t be surprised if you just recently heard about this type of assignment for the first time; most students are confused about it and end up with so many questions: “What is a precis itself?”, “Where can I start”, and “How do I write a precis?”.
-Luckily, we are here to give you the answers.
+Luckily, our paper writing service is here to give you the answers.
 In this article, we will discover what this type of work is and provide you with a step-by-step guide on how to write it.

 Definition of Precis and Its Purpose

 According to the precis definition, the word “Précis” comes from the French language and means “precise” or “to cut brief”.
 A precis is a brief synopsis of another work—for example, a dissertation or a scholarly article.
 The main purpose of a precis is to sum up any ideas that were stated in the piece, explain the main message, and give readers an idea of how the original piece was structured.

 If you don't know how to write an essay and have some troubles structuring your essay, our service is here for you.
 Leave us a notice and we'll help asap.

 What Kind of Papers Can Contain a Precis?

 In a nutshell, a precis is a separate written piece that is not attached to other academic works.
 Typically, a precis is written in an article – either scholarly or non-scholarly – or any other academic work.
 Its length can vary, depending on the length of the original piece.

 Often, students confuse a precis with another form of writing – a critical analysis.
 However, they are quite different.
 Unlike a critical analysis, a precis should not contain your personal opinion in regards to the original piece.